shanedunne/MS2_Crypto_Penguin/notes.md

 ## responsiveness
-- media queries on contact page
--check all items on main page
+- media queries on contact page - change to full width items at larger screen size -check all items on main page

 ## errors